Kris: Kris Setan Kober

 Javanese folk story tells of Arya Penangsang, the mighty viceroy (adipati) of Jipang who was killed by his own kris called Setan Kober ("devil of the grave").
 It was forged by Empu Bayu Aji in the kingdom of Pajajaran, and had 13 luk on its blade.
 Near its completion, when the empu tried to infuse the weapon with spiritual power, he was disturbed by a crying demon (djinn) from the graveyard.
 As a result, although powerful, the kris had a temperamental, evil nature that caused the wielder to be overly ambitious and impatient.

 The story took place in the 16th century, during the fall of Demak Sultanate that had replaced Majapahit as the ruler of Java.
 Setan Kober was safely kept by Sunan Kudus, one of the nine Islamic saints of Java.
 However, Sunan Prawoto, son of Prince Trenggana and grandson of Raden Patah, stole it and used it to assassinate his uncle Raden Kikin by the river.
 Since then, Raden Kikin is also referred to as Sekar Seda Lepen (flower that fell by the river).
 Raden Trenggana rose as a sultan and later, after his death, was replaced by Sunan Prawoto.
 Kikin's son, Penangsang of Jipang with the help of his teacher, Sunan Kudus, took revenge by sending an assassin to kill Prawoto using the Setan Kober kris.
-Prawoto younger sister Ratu Kalinyamat seeks revenge on Penangsang, since Penangsang also murdered her husband.
+Prawoto's younger sister Ratu Kalinyamat sought revenge on Penangsang, since Penangsang also murdered her husband.
 She urged her brother in-law, Hadiwijaya (Joko Tingkir) the ruler of Pajang, to kill Arya Penangsang.
 Hadiwijaya sent his adopted son and also his son in-law Sutawijaya, who would later become the first ruler of the Mataram dynasty.